What to do if your wine cork breaks or crumbles – ask Decanter

 ‘Some of best bottle of wines I have tasted have had the worst cork condition,’ said Clement Robert MS, head sommelier and wine buyer at 28-50 wine bars.

-How can you prevent it crumbling?
+How can you prevent the cork crumbling?

 ‘If you’re in the habit of opening older bottles of wine, it’s best to invest in a two-prong wine opener, which can save you a lot of time dealing with fragile corks,’ said Sewell.